 The opposition is largely made up of a committee called the Taxpayers Against Special Interest Monopolies.
-The California Commerce Club (which owns Commerce Casino, one of California’s top card rooms) and several private casinos and gambling companies, including Hawaiian Gardens Casino, another prominent CA card room, comprise this committee.
+The California Commerce Club (which owns Commerce Casino, one of California’s top card rooms) and several private card rooms and gambling companies, including Hawaiian Gardens Casino, comprise this committee.
 Gambling Company, PT Gaming LLC, made its own committee, No on the Gambling Power Grab, to oppose the tribal initiative.

 Operator Initiative Support and Opposition

-The operator initiative has raised $150 million in support from one group called Californians for Solutions to Homelessness and Mental Health Support.
+As of Nov.
+8, the mobile sportsbook initiative had raised just over $169.2 million in support from a group called Californians for Solutions to Homelessness and Mental Health Support.
 This group is made up of some of the largest gambling companies in the US, including:

 - BetMGM LLC

 - Crown Gaming, Inc. (DraftKings)

 - FBG Enterprises LLC (Fanatics, Inc.)

 The top donor in support of Prop 27 has been FanDuel, which has donated over $35 million.
 DraftKings has donated more than $34 million.
 BetMGM, PENN Gaming, and Fanatics have contributed $25 million apiece.
 Bally Bet and WynnBET have each donated $12.5 million.